-Each business is subject to various Accounting and Tax regulations, and non-small companies are subject to financial audits.
-To avoid penalties, non-compliance with laws and regulations, and to receive a clean audit opinion, a business must be able to provide sufficient details behind each transaction – the so-called audit trail.
+Each business is subject to various Accounting and Tax regulations, and non-small businesses are subject to financial audits.
+A business, to avoid penalties, non-compliance with laws and regulations, and to receive a clean audit opinion, needs to be able to provide sufficient details behind each transaction – the so-called audit trail.
 Here are some of the requirements:

 Companies can adhere to compliance requirements more efficiently with a detailed audit trail.
-Businesses can create great audit trails for all expense transactions using expense management software.
+Using expense management software, businesses can create great audit trails for all expense transactions.